KTM: Early years

-KTM 1953–1991
+Kronreif & Trunkenpolz Era (1953–1991)

 In 1953, businessman Ernst Kronreif became a major shareholder of the company, which was renamed and registered as Kronreif & Trunkenpolz Mattighofen.
 In 1954, the R125 Tourist was introduced, followed by the Grand Tourist and the scooter Mirabell in 1955.

 The company secured its first racing title in the 1954 Austrian 125cc national championship.
 In 1956, KTM made its appearance at the International Six Days Trials, where Egon Dornauer won a gold medal on a KTM machine.

 In 1957, KTM built its first sports motorcycle, the Trophy 125cc.
 KTM's first moped, named Mecky, was launched in 1957, followed by Ponny I in 1960 and Ponny II in 1962 and Comet in 1963.
 The 1960s also saw the beginning of bicycle production in Mattighofen.

 Ernst Kronreif died in 1960.
 Two years later in 1962, Hans Trunkenpolz also died of a heart attack.
 His son, Erich Trunkenpolz, took charge of the company's management.

 As the company continued to expand, the workforce totaled 400 in 1971, and forty years after it was founded, KTM was offering 42 different models.
-Additionally, KTM was able to produce motorcycles for the racing industry.
+Additionally, KTM was able to produce motorcycles for the racing industry and began producing motorcycles for John Penton.
 During the 1970s and 80s, KTM also started to develop and produce engines and radiators.
 Radiators sold to European car manufacturers constituted a sizable part of the company's business in the 1980s.